-3. Execute the eqv_list command again.
-There should be "no" list of shared equivalencies, etc.
+3. Execute the equivalencies, etc.

 Notice on the LifeKeeper GUI below how the target resources have been removed:

 4. If there are any DataKeeper mirrored volumes configured in your cluster, clean up the LKDRInfo file for that volume.

 LifeKeeper for Windows will create an LKDRInfo.<volume> file in the folder %LKROOT%\subsys\filesys\resources\volume for each mirrored volume resource.
 This file should be deleted.